Hiromi-Matsuura/JapanSea_SSTtrend/README.md

 # JapanSea_SSTtrend
 Model Settings for the series of experiments
+Article: Role of Japan Sea Throughflow in the spatial variablity of the long-term sea surface temperature trend

 Directory Name corresponds to the experiment name in the artile.
-RUNINFO is a configuration file
+RUNINFO is a configuration file.
-The other files are input file written in the RUNINFO.
+The other files are input files written in the RUNINFO.

 ## Directory Names